Vandivier/arias-tale-rpg/docs/narrative.md

 As they returned towards the Town of Echoes, the world around them seemed to take a quiet breath.
 A cool mist followed from the lake to the edge of town, kissing their ankles with an acknowledgement of victory and whispering of the adventures that lay ahead.

 Eidolon joins up with a different guild called The Elementalists.
 They perform a training mission at the Crossroads of the Elements, where they unexpectedly come upon a merchant being robbed.
 They defeat the robbers, but Johan, their fire mage, is fatally wounded during the battle.
+Eidolon notably recovers a magical earth crystal among other prizes.
 From a distance, Gavriel somehow senses the fall of Johan.

 ### Chapter 4: The Clash of Titans and Unification